techidaily/site-screen-mirroring-recording/source/_posts/updated-optimal-ppt-presentation-capture-methods.md

 [You can watch it here to have a detailed understanding of how to use Filmora to record presentations with audio and video](https://www.youtube.com/watch?v=mV9u%5FGO3HDw).

-## Frequently Asked Questions

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vEYkX2NJgZw?si=IaHqlqJcYipwUOht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Frequently Asked Questions

 ### 1\.
 Is the PowerPoint recording function only supported on desktops?